What Effect Might User Behavior Information Have on Page Ranking

 - Any number of different ways to measure how many users have visited a document

 Users might be identified based upon information such as:

 - Their hostname

 Again, the number of visitors may be filtered to remove automated agents or robots and people affiliated with a page.

 And again, there may be additional weightings of the number of users based upon the nature of the user.
 For example, a user from Germany might count twice as much as a visitor from Antarctica for a certain page.
 Other information such as browsing history, bookmarked items, and others may also impact the score based on users’ numbers.

 While the patent filing points to frequency of visits or number of visitors as user statistics that could be used to rank documents, we’re told that “those skilled in the art” will recognize that there are other types of user behavior information and techniques that are “consistent” with the invention.

-We’re also told that instead of maintaining this kind of user behavior information for individual pages, it might be done on a site-by-site basis, with the site usage information associated with some or all of the pages on that site.
+We’re also told that instead of maintaining this kind of user behavior information for individual pages, it might be done on a site-by-site basis.
+The site usage information is associated with some or all of the pages on that site.

 Three pages are returned on a search for [weather]:

 - The first page was visited 40 times over the past month, with 15 of those 40 visits being by automated agents